MasiaSaig/MasiaSaig/README.md

 Together with my brother, we added some features and new tab on a website, for Okocim parish.
 Other than that, we made a simple website hosted online, for Stowarzyszenie Okocim od Serca: https://okocimodserca.pl/.

 ### Currently ###
-- I am learning Qt QML with QtQuick, for creating multiplatform applications and UI Design.
+- Learning Qt QML with QtQuick, for creating multiplatform applications and UI Design.
-- Started learning about microcontrollers
+- Started studying, about microcontrollers
 - Making a recap information, about databases, this time using postgreSQL instead of MySQL
-- Learning Java :\
+- Studying Java :\

 <!--
 ### Future plans ### -->